badges/shields/README.md

 }
 ```

-Color schemes are located at the bottom of the file.
+Color schemes are located in `colorscheme.json`.
 Each scheme has a name and
 a [CSS/SVG color](http://www.w3.org/TR/SVG/types.html#DataTypeColor) for the
 color used in the first box (for the first piece of text, field `colorA`) and
 for the one used in the second box (field `colorB`).